By Canadian Public Health AssociationUpdated Apr 03, 2023

 There is a brief survey to complete regarding your questions and concerns.
 Once that’s done, you can book a video appointment with an immunization counsellor.

-Trained counsellors use a technique called motivational interviewing, a communication style that helps guide people towards making decisions by addressing their concerns, uncertainties and anxieties.
+Trained counsellors use a technique called motivational interviewing, a communication style that helps guide people toward making decisions by addressing their concerns, uncertainties and anxieties.
 Counsellors share science-backed information about COVID vaccines, without pushing vaccination or shaming you for the choices you’ve made or plan to make.
 Any information you share will remain confidential.

 “The role of the counsellors is to respond to parents' concerns and provide them with the relevant information they need to help them make their own decisions regarding their children's immunization,” says Gagneur.